 Non-small cell lung cancer (NSCLC)

-Erlotinib is licensed to treat people with non-small cell lung cancer (NSCLC) that has spread to the surrounding tissues or other parts of the body (locally advanced or metastatic cancer).
+Erlotinib can be used to treat people with non-small cell lung cancer (NSCLC) that has spread to the surrounding tissues or other parts of the body (locally advanced or metastatic cancer).
 It can be used as:

 a maintenance treatment for people whose disease is stable after at least four cycles of chemotherapy

-a treatment for people whose cancer has come back after previous chemotherapy.
+a treatment for people whose cancer has come back after chemotherapy.

-Erlotinib is also licensed to be used in combination with the chemotherapy drug gemcitabine, which is used to treat people with pancreatic cancer that has spread beyond the pancreas (metastatic cancer).
+Erlotinib can also be used in combination with the chemotherapy drug gemcitabine, to treat people with pancreatic cancer that has spread (metastatic cancer).

 Back to top